 Many towns shut down in January.
 Not Annapolis.
 The start of the General Assembly's 90-day legislative session brings legislators, lobbyists, and advocates of various political causes to the center of historic Annapolis.
 Each session opens with a sense of renewed vigor and purpose as politicians descend on the Maryland State House, the nation's oldest state house in continuous legislative use (and also open year-round to tourists).
 As returning politicians flood the streets, restaurants and pubs of downtown Annapolis, their energy is contagious.
-Experience more positive energy at the Polar Bear Plunge, on January 27th, as brave participants take a frigid dip at Sandy Point State Park for a heart-warming cause: raising money for Special Olympics Maryland.
+Experience more positive energy at the Polar Bear Plunge, on January 25th through the 27th, as brave participants take a frigid dip at Sandy Point State Park for a heart-warming cause: raising money for Special Olympics Maryland.
 Prefer something a little more low-key?
 Find a window seat at one of the area's waterfront restaurants, enjoy a hearty meal or a drink with friends and, if the timing's right, watch the January snow falling softly on the water.

 The Polar Bear Plunge

 When: January 25-27, 2018

 Held each year at the end of January at Sandy Point State Park, the Polar Bear Plunge is one of the area’s favorite winter-time events.
 Brave participants take a frigid dip in the Chesapeake Bay for a great cause: raising money for Special Olympics Maryland.
 Don’t want to hop in the frigid Chesapeake Bay, but want to support the cause?
 Each year, the event hosts family-fun activities under a heated tent on shore while plungers take to the water.
 Visit the Polar Bear Plunge online for more information and to register to take the plunge.